Tifozat Kuq e Zi

-Tifozat Kuq e Zi, also known as the Albania National Football Team Supporters Club, is a non-profit football supporters' association for the Albania national football team and various national team sportive activities.
+Tifozat Kuq e Zi (lit.
+'Red and Black Fans'), also known as the Albania National Football Team Supporters Club, is a non-profit football supporters' association for the Albania national football team and various national team sportive activities.

 History

 It was founded on 25 December 2003.
 It organises trips for football fans to visit games, and develops and sells merchandise to support itself and fund various sporting and non-sporting-related projects.

 Tifozat Kuq e Zi stands firm in the political view that Albanians should share only one national team and have continuous aspirations to join in one state (Një Komb, Një Kombëtare), i.e. unification of Albania, Kosovo, etc. In this sense, TKZ is joined by different supporters' associations throughout Albanian-speaking regions mainly in Kosovo (Kuqezinjet e Jakoves of Gjakova, Plisat of Pristina, Torcida of Mitrovica, Shqiponjat of KF Besa Pejë, Forca of Vushtrria, etc.), North Macedonia (Ballistët of Tetovo, Ilirët of Kumanovo, Shvercerat of Skopje, etc.) and in Albania itself (Ultras Guerrils of Partizani Tirana, Tirona Fanatics of KF Tirana, Vllaznit Ultras of Vllaznia Shkodër and many other different Albanian fans).

-TKZ have been praised by many different football players and managers, whom were not just Albanian.
-Switzerland's former coach, Ottmar Hitzfeld was astonished by how many Albanian fans turned up and how enthusiastic they were in 2014 FIFA World Cup qualification – UEFA Group E between Switzerland and Albania on 11 September 2012 in Swissporarena, Lucerne, where the Swiss won 2–0 thanks to goals from Gökhan Inler and Kosovo-born Xherdan Shaqiri.
-He didn't believe that there were 12,000 Albanian fans in the stands which was more than how many Swiss fans turned up for the game.
-He stated Albanian fans are fantastic and the most passionate fans I have ever seen.
-During that campaign, TKZ attended all games Albania played apart from a match against Cyprus in Nicosia and were also large in numbers in the away games to Slovenia where Albania lost 1–0 and Norway where Albania won 1–0 thanks to a stunning goal by Hamdi Salihi.
+Tifozat Kuq e Zi have received praise from various football players and managers, including non-Albanian figures.
+Former Switzerland national team coach Ottmar Hitzfeld commented on the large and vocal Albanian supporter presence during the 2014 FIFA World Cup qualification – UEFA Group E match between Switzerland and Albania on 11 September 2012 at Swissporarena in Lucerne.
+Approximately 12,000 Albanian supporters attended the match, reportedly outnumbering home supporters.
+Hitzfeld described Albanian fans as among the most passionate he had seen.
+During the qualification campaign, TKZ attended all Albania matches except the away fixture against Cyprus in Nicosia.
+They were also present in significant numbers at away matches against Slovenia, which Albania lost 1–0, and Norway, where Albania won 1–0.